Europe's big bang for bank rules set to sputter

 FRANKFURT/LONDON A hoped-for "big bang" start next year for new rules to make banks safer is set to sputter in Europe, creating more uncertainty in a sector struggling to win back investor confidence lost in the financial crisis.

-"The political pressure to start on time is enormous and the room for manoeuvre is very small," said Jan Sinclair, country manager for Germany at Swedish bank SEB.
+"The political pressure to start on time is enormous and the room for manoeuvre is very small," said Jan Sinclair, country manager for Germany at Swedish bank SEB (SEBa.ST).

 Europe had hoped to approve its law for implementing Basel III by July, giving regulators enough time to flesh out about 40 additional technical rules to implement it in time for the January 1 start.